Skip to main content

 After you scan your project, in the Veracode perspective, in the Veracode Scan view, the Scan Overview provides the following information about the scan and the results:

-• The scan completion time stamp and the duration of the scan.
+• The completion time and duration of the scans.

 • The total number of flaws from the Static Analysis scan.
 To view the flaws categorized by severity, expand Flaws.